-Validation Case: Upsetting / Compression
+Validation Case: Cold Upsetting (Coulomb Friction)

-Metal Forming Compression Axisymmetric Validation Case
+Metal Forming Cold Upsetting Coulomb Friction Axisymmetric Validation Case

 Compression benchmark collage with force curve, deformed geometry, and comparison contours.